AsmLuna/patched-dwm/README.md

 # patched-dwm
-dwm with 2 patches (statusallmons and alwayscenter) used with https://github.com/opensky0/suckless
+dwm with 3 patches (statusallmons, fullgaps and alwayscenter) used with https://github.com/opensky0/suckless